 - Demonstrate the skills necessary to serve in an administrative or managerial role in a healthcare organization

 - Apply organizational theory and concepts to healthcare facilities

 - Analyze how physical, social, and cultural factors may help or hinder health care communication

-The managing health services programs and projects certificate requires eighteen credits, including five required courses and at least one elective.
-At least nine credits must be earned at Pitt.
+The managing health services programs and projects certificate requires 18 credits, including five required courses and at least one elective.
+At least 9 credits must be earned at Pitt.
 Students must achieve a minimum grade of C (2.0) or better for all courses required for the program.

 Required courses: (15 credits)

 |HRS 1017||Introduction to Epidemiology||3|

 |PUBSRV 0040||Public Service Technologies||3|